-Güvercinkayası Mound Güvercinkayası, the pioneer of the castle city model in Anatolia, is located on a high rock mass in Mamasin Dam Lake and dates from 5200-4750 BC.
-Archaeological excavations in Güvercinkayası started in 1996.
-The excavation site spans from the Middle Chalcolithic Period to today and contains one of the earliest examples of a "castle city" discovered in Central Anatolia.
-The discoveries unearthed during the excavation show that this village, often considered a forerunner of future Anatolian cities, interacted with other regions.
-Some pottery points to connections across Anatolia and Mesopotamia.
-The village is divided in two by the inner castle and lower settlement with the fortification walls at the summit of the rock.
-The citadel dwellings, which ended in a heavy fire, are comparatively larger and richer in finds when compared to the low settlement dwellings.
-The settlement pattern reflects the narrow, long, 20 to 30 square meters one-room houses arranged in residential blocks, separated from each other by narrow streets, all building on the natural shape of this rocky mountain.
-At the back of these houses--the only rooms where people can share walls--there is storage for grains and family necessities.
-The fortification wall separating this peak plain from terrace and slope dwellings is an early example of how quickly wealth classes separate themselves through living style choices.
-Animal remains unearthed at the excavations have revealed past existence of predators such as red deer, great deer, roe deer, wild cattle, wild sheep, goats and lions.
-Güvercinkayası is now an integral part of the lively life in and around Mamasin Dam Lake.
+Güvercinkayası Mound Located on a high rock mass in Mamasin Dam Lake, Güvercinkayası is an ancient settlement that dates back to 5200-4750 BC.
+The site is considered a pioneer of the "castle city" model in Anatolia and one of the earliest examples of such a settlement discovered in Central Anatolia.
+Excavations at Güvercinkayası began in 1996 and have uncovered artifacts that suggest the village interacted with other regions.
+Pottery found at the site indicates connections with Anatolia and Mesopotamia.
+The village is divided into two parts: an inner castle and a lower settlement.
+The fortification walls at the summit of the rock protected the citadel dwellings, which were larger and richer in artifacts than the low settlement dwellings.
+The settlement pattern reflects narrow, long, one-room houses that were 20 to 30 square meters in size.
+The houses were arranged in residential blocks, separated by narrow streets, and built into the natural shape of the rocky mountain.
+At the back of these houses were storage rooms for grains and other family necessities.
+The fortification wall separating the peak plain from terrace and slope dwellings is an early example of how wealth classes separated themselves through living style choices.
+Excavations have also uncovered animal remains, including red deer, great deer, roe deer, wild cattle, wild sheep, goats, and lions.
+Today, Güvercinkayası is an integral part of the lively life in and around Mamasin Dam Lake.